 I don’t think I could summate my relationship with Daniel Johnston’s impossible discography better than someone else once did in reference to another person entirely.
 After a few glasses of wine, a good friend of mine said of her husband, “The best part about him is, I know for a fact that I would’ve absolutely hated him if I met him any other way or at any other time.”

 Life in Vain was the first Johnston record I ever heard, at some dumb party in some loud place I didn’t want to be.
-I might’ve met Jeremiah The Innocent in passing but other than that I was unfamiliar with Johnston’s body of work.
-Yet somehow at that dumb party, I seemed to feel the way Johnston must’ve when he recorded the track-in a mental institution down in Austin Texas a year before I was born.
+I might’ve seen The innocent Frog in passing but other than that I was unfamiliar with Johnston’s body of work.
+Yet somehow at that dumb party, I seemed to feel the way Johnston must’ve when he wrote the track—in a mental institution down in Austin Texas a year before I was born.
 Meaningful connections, whether they be with a person or an expression or an experience, are earned by an authentic sense of discovery.

 On balance, Johnston is an artist that gets recommended with one of two prefaces: Novelty faux-music maniac or galaxy-transcending folk prophet.
 Every one of his albums becomes unbearable with either of those frames in mind because Johnston was neither.
 He was a prismatic guy that put his demons to work.